-We were 21-year-old fresh-faced backpackers, a fairly clueless, but innocent group of American guys bumbling our way across the European continent.
+We were 21-year-old fresh-faced backpackers, a somewhat clueless but innocent group of American guys bumbling across the European continent.

-It was in Florence, about 10 days into our two-month backpacking trip, that it became clear we had different priorities on the road.
+In Florence, about ten days into our two-month backpacking trip, it became clear we had different priorities on the road.

 I loved Venice.
-A few of them didn't think much of it, leading us to head for Lake Como earlier than I would've liked.
+A few didn't think much of it, leading us to head for Lake Como earlier than I would've liked.

-In spite of our high points being on the ground in Paris the night the French beat Brazil to win the World Cup on their home turf and partying in Amsterdam and Prague together, our travel tribe was coming unglued.
+Despite our high points being on the ground in Paris the night the French beat Brazil to win the World Cup on their home turf and partying in Amsterdam and Prague, our travel group was coming unglued.